 The bilby's fur is very soft, usually gray in color.
 The belly is white and the tail is long, often with a white tip.

-Bilbies are dying out and are considered endangered and in need of protection.
-To draw attention to these rare animals, people in Australia have tried to replace the Easter bunny with the Easter bilby.
+Bilbies are dying out and are now endangered and in need of protection.
+To make everyone notice these rare animals, people in Australia have tried to replace the Easter bunny with the Easter bilby.